Kamahl19/react-starter/DOCS.md

 The entrypoint to the application is [src/index.tsx](./src/index.tsx).
 It includes styles, initializes i18n resources and renders [src/app/Root.tsx](./src/app/Root.tsx) into html.

 [Root.tsx](./src/app/Root.tsx) is a root React component.
-It renders all the application-wide providers such as Recoil, SWR, Router, and Ant Design.
+It renders all the application-wide providers such as Recoil, react-query, Router, and Ant Design.
 It also contains one app-wide Error Boundary and Suspense component.
 Wrapped inside all that is an [src/app/App.tsx](./src/app/App.tsx).

 The actual business logic starts at [App.tsx](./src/app/App.tsx) file.
 Top routes such as auth routes and dashboard routes are rendered there based on a user being logged-in or anonymous.
 Components for these routes are coming from [src/features](./src/features) folder.